 System Integration: The Project's integration of three separate lines, each possessing distinct system technologies, presents significant challenges for both the Project and Metro at-large.
-Extensive planning and design have been performed to define the systems' cut-overs that will be required.
+Extensive planning continues to be performed to define logistics of the systems' cut-overs that will be required.
 The Project will continue to coordinate the completed systems interface design, with on-going procurement in preparation for construction and testing as Metro maintains revenue service on the three operating lines.